Race to the bottom: Globalization and labor rights

 Studies covering earlier periods by David Cameron, Dani Rodrik and Peter Katzenstein have found that greater trade openness has been associated with increases in government social spending.

 Layna Mosley has argued that increases in capital mobility have not let to convergence, except on a few narrow issues that investors care about.
 In adjudicating default risk, inflation risk and currency risk, investors use a large number of macroeconomic indicators, which means that investors are unlikely to pressure governments to converge on policies.
 However, Jonathan Kirshner argues that the hyper mobility of capital has led to considerably monetary policy convergence.

 Hegemonic stability theorists, such as Stephen Krasner, Robert Gilpin, and Charles Kindleberger argued that globalization did not reduce state power.
 To the contrary, they argued that trade levels would decline if the state power of the hegemon declined.

+There is evidence that race to the bottom has an impact on global labor rights.
+Mosley and Uno measured collective bargaining rights, where they found that trade openness and global supply chains are associated with poorer rights.
+However, they concluded that foreign direct investment (FDI) leads to stronger labor rights, thus indicating a race to the top.
+Davies and Vadlamannati found that developing countries compete based on enforcement of labor laws, not the labor laws themselves.
+They found the competition of lowering labor enforcement to be more present in countries that are not part of the Organisation for Economic Co-operation and Development (OECD) compared to OECD members.
+Olney concluded that FDI inflow into developing countries is negatively correlated with labor protections, but countries themselves do not compete against each other to lower these standards.

+Historically, the global textile industry serves as a relevant case study of race to the bottom in labor standards.
+China’s joining of the World Trade Organization (WTO) in 2001, followed by the expiration of the Multifibre Arrangement (MFA) in 2005, led to a significant increase in the volume of textile exports by countries like China, India, and Pakistan.
+China further gained significant FDI at the expense of South-East Asian countries like Taiwan, Korea, and Japan.
+While this led to increased employment of millions of workers in China, wages remained competitively low to attract investment.
+China thus became the main supplier of textiles to the U.S. and European Union (EU).
+Chan found that Chinese cities that were less linked with the global economy had lower wages compared to cities that were more connected with global trade.